rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

     - TIL
 ---

-Despite moonlighting as a gopher for a while, the syntax for type assertion and switches still trips me up every time I need to go for one of them.
+Despite moonlighting as a gopher for a while, the syntax for type assertion and type switches still trips me up every time I need to go for one of them.

 So, to avoid digging through the docs or crafting stodgy LLM prompts multiple times, I decided to jot this down in a gobyexample[^1] style for the next run.